Home | E-mail | Photo gallery | Mail Sale Catalogue | Grafting Guestbook | Dictionary | Winter test | Links | Search

 The green new growth contrasts with the chalky white basal part of the stem.

 This plant is generally sold as young individuals, often single stemmed (like above).
-It is then difficult to imagine how interesting it becomes as a miniature cushion, with hundreds of freely branching stems.
+It is then difficult to imagine how interesting it becomes as a large cushion, with hundreds of freely branching stems.

-Description: Miniature perennial-Dwarf succulent shrub which forms a dense 'cushion' of closely packed columns with a few spines.
+Description: Perennial dwarf succulent shrub which may forms a dense 'cushion' of closely packed columns with a few spines.
 The clumps can be over 50 cm in diameter.

-Stems: About 1,5 cm in diameter, 10-20 cm long, 7-10 angled.
+Stems: Cylindrical, about 1,5-4,5 (or more) cm in diameter, 10-20 cm long, apex hemispherical,.
 Green to pale green, eventually covered by a chalky white bloom, but turning pink near the tops in the cold of winter.

 Cultivation: An easy-to-grow plant for pot culture.
 It grows well in a very draining mineral potting substrate, but it isn't picky about soil.
 It can be watered during the growing season, and enjoys average feeding and watering.
 When dormant in winter, keep it totally dry at at around 4°C. They need a lot of light to keep their compact growth-form.
 The plants that are not kept in full sun grow faster, but become untidy and may need support as they get larger.
 But one gets best colour if grown in full sun, where the chalk white stem of this low-growing clumping columnar plant has the best colour.
 It is also a prolific flowerer and makes a spectacular specimen.